Sale Alert — Early Black Friday mattress sales are live.

 When we combine great edge support with great bounce, we get great sex performance.

-Within the list of mattresses that earned a sex score of 9.9 or 10, 100% of those mattresses are some type of hybrid. (latex hybrid, plus-sized hybrid, specialty hybrid, etc.)
+Within the list of mattresses that earned a sex score of 9.9 or 10, all but one of those mattresses are some type of hybrid. (latex hybrid, plus-sized hybrid, specialty hybrid, etc.) The one non-hybrid is a coil mattress.

 Leesa Natural Hybrid Bounce Rebound